-reader in geography of tourism, Canterbury Christ Church University; co-author, Volunteer Tourism: the lifestyle politics of international development
+reader in geography, Canterbury Christ Church University; co-author, Volunteer Tourism: the lifestyle politics of international development